michieltjampens/dcafs/docs/Basics.md

 * Next up is adding an integer `store:streamid,addint,id<,index>`
     * which we'll call 'rolled' and it's at index 1 so this becomes `addint,rolled,1` or `addi,rolled,1`

-Now that the store is defined, use `!!` to remove the prepending.
+Now that the store is defined, use `!!` to remove the prefix.

 The result of those commands can be seen in the settings.xml.
 ```xml